reapmarketing/standish/listing.html.md

 ---
-'layout': 'wiki'
+'layout': 'Default'
-'title': 'Listing Template'
+'title': 'Listings'
 ---

-Welcome to this new page.
+Welcome to the page